Master’s Degree with No Debt: A Strategic Guide to Funding Grad School

 Graduate Assistantships

 Assistantships are one of the most common funding options for students who are full-time master’s students.
 With a graduate assistantship, students either work as a research assistant helping a professor with their research or as a teaching assistant helping teach undergraduate classes.
 Some institutions, such as the University of Washington, offer both types to master’s students.
-In the University of Washington’s assistantship program, as well as many others, assistantships are compensated with a tuition waiver and a living stipend.
+In the University of Washington’s assistantship program, as well as many others, some assistantships are compensated with a tuition waiver and a living stipend.

 Fellowships

 Fellowships are merit-based opportunities to fund graduate school in exchange for completing research or teaching requirements.
 Typically, departments will have fellowship allotment for graduate students.
 There are also privately funded or federally funded fellowships that graduate students can apply to, such as the Smithsonian Institution Fellowship Program and the Perez Research Fellowship.
-For the ultimate list of fellowships to consider, check out our insider’s guide to graduate fellowships.

 Employer Reimbursement Programs

 If you currently have a full-time role (or even a part-time one), your employer might have a tuition reimbursement program.
 In these programs, an employer will pay for all or a part of a graduate degree, typically if it enhances the employee’s skillset related to their role.
 Employers who offer reimbursement programs include Apple, Capital One, and Target.
-Each program has different requirements, so make sure to check with your company’s HR department if your master’s program qualifies for employer reimbursement.
+Each program has different requirements, so make sure to check with your company’s HR department to ensure your master’s program qualifies for employer reimbursement.

 Work Through Grad School